ZacharyMar/FPGArt/README.md

 - cell_x: unsigned integer value representing selected cell in the x direction
 - cell_y: unsigned integer value representing selected cell in the y direction

-### Drawing FSM
+### Central FSM
-🟢**WORKING SIMULATION**

-Responsible for controling the data used to draw to the output monitor and enabling mouse streaming.
+Responsible for determining correct datapath signals to be used (i.e chooses which signals are valid from either drawing datapath or memory datapath).
+Also determines what processes should take place in the program at any given time.

 <ins>Port Declarations:</ins>